SvnGms/display-brightness-bot/Readme.md

 ![characteristic curve]("characteristic_curve_example.png")

 ## Disclaimer
-This is a side project for my own convienience, I was often changing display brightness during the day.
+This is a side project for my own convenience, I was often changing display brightness during the day.
 Do not expect fixes regularly.
 If something breaks, please fix and create a pull request.
 Any contribution is appreciated.

 ## Collaboration
 Any contribution is appreciated.
 Implement new Display Support, or improve characteristic curve generation